 - Course Level: Positions are available for pursuing postdoctoral programme.

-- Study Subject: Scholarships are awarded in the field of magnetospheric physics.
+- Study Subject: The studentships are awarded in the field of magnetospheric physics.

 - Scholarship Award: Salaries are paid on a monthly basis according to the established salary level for postdoctoral employment.

 - Nationality: Invite is open to International students.

 - Number of Scholarships: Not given

 Eligible Countries: This scholarship is open to International students.

 Entrance Requirements: To qualify for the position, you should have a PhD degree or a foreign degree that is deemed equivalent, in space physics, magnetospheric physics or in another area relevant for the project.
 To be eligible the degree should have been completed a maximum of three years before the end of the application period unless certain circumstances exist.

 Extensive experience in studying space plasma phenomena by analyzing in-situ spacecraft measurements is required.
 Previous experience from working with ground-based data and numerical simulations is also a merit.
 Experience from conducting independent research and publishing articles in renowned scientific journals is also a merit.
 Good skills in programming (e.g. C, Matlab and Python) are required.
 Previous experience from university teaching is also a merit.
 You should be highly motivated and responsible, have good social skills, and you should be passionate about developing both as an individual scientist and as a space physics research team member.
 You must, therefore, have an ability to work independently and as a team member.
 Good skills in written and spoken English are required.

 English Language Requirements: Students must have very good language skills in English, both spoken and written, is required.

 How to Apply: